American Forts: East

 Schuylkill Arsenal

-An AA battery was located across the Schuylkill River in 1918, near the present-day Philadelphia Civic Center.
+A two-gun 3-inch anti-aircraft emplacement was built across the Schuylkill River from the Arsenal in 1918 by the Army, near the present-day Philadelphia Civic Center.
+No guns were ever mounted.

 Philadelphia Civil War Camps and Forts